 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, G Data immediately detected and quarantined the malicious files.
 A pop-up alert (screenshot below) was shown, which persisted until manually closed.
 No user action was required or possible.

-K7 Cloud Endpoint Security provides endpoint protection software for Windows clients and servers.
-This is managed from a cloud-based console.
+K7 Cloud Endpoint Security Advanced provides a cloud-based console for managing the endpoint protection software.
 The product is designed for enterprises of all sizes.
 We feel it is particularly suitable for smaller businesses and less-experienced administrators.

 When you log on for the first time, a help page is displayed, with concise explanations of the features and how to use them.
 All the console’s functionality can be accessed from a single menu strip at the top of the window.